Websites, web applications, and many APIs are usually hit from a web browser.

-If you are responsible for such an API, you can save time on monitor creation by recording traffic with Speedway's free browser extension!
-Recording browser traffic while you use your site can save you the chore of manually creating monitor steps to hit each of your endpoints.
-Recording is especially helpful if your application has complex flows with multiple API calls one after another.
+You can save time on monitor scripting by recording your browser’s activity with Speedway’s free browser extension.
+Recording browser activity while you use your site can save you from the chore of manually adding monitor steps to hit each of your pages or endpoints.
+Recording a script is especially helpful if your application has many complex flows or user journeys.

 To install this free extension, go to the extension page for your browser, and install it the way you would any other browser extension.